Saskatchewan Marathon: Course

 The Marathon courses have started and ended at a number of different locations since its inaugural event.

 All of the events have included the extensive portion along the South Saskatchewan River, including the east bank section from Ruth Street north to the Traffic Bridge and the west bank section from the Traffic Bridge north to Whiteswan Drive and beyond.

 A number of courses have included starts and finishes at Griffiths Stadium on the campus of the University of Saskatchewan, as well as portions of the course along roadways on the campus.
 The event in 2006 featured a start and finish at the east end of the Bowl, by the historic College Building.
 The various routes have been determined by a number of factors, including: road and bridge closures and construction, City and University approval and support, as well as the factors involved in choosing the location of the start/finish line.
 Extensive lobbying has occurred to develop a route which can remain unchanged from year to year, but that has proved impossible to do.
 The start/finish area is now at Diefenbaker Park and incorporates a river crossing on the South Circle Drive Bridge.

-For years, the course has been certified by the Saskatchewan Athletics Association.
+For years, the course has been sanctioned by the Saskatchewan Athletics Association.